Synopsys benefits have your total well-being in mind.

 - Legal issues

 SoFi Financial Solutions consolidates and refinances student loans to offer better rates to those who qualify.
 As a Synopsys employee, you get to enjoy a customized application experience, dedicated customer service and a welcome bonus of $200-$500 when your loan is approved.

 Save to the max—including catch-up contributions—with the Synopsys 401(k) Plan.
 With pretax and after-tax options, you have the flexibility to build your retirement savings.
 Log into the NetBenefits® website at 401k.com for a variety of tools and resources, including a Retirement Income Planner and Retirement Quick Check.

 Health Savings Account (HSA)

-If you’re in the HS Basic Plan or HS Plus Plan, the HSA is a key part of your retirement savings plan, too.
+If you’re in one of the HS Plans (Basic, Standard, or Premium), the HSA can play an important role in your plans for retirement, too.
 That way, when you retire, you can use your Synopsys 401(k) Plan, IRA and other savings/investments for your day-to-day living expenses—and use your HSA to pay for health care.

 Employee Stock Purchase Plan (ESPP)